-TALKING - All conversation should be withheld until non-musical intervals such as during audience applause, logistical relocation of performers between works, and intermission.
+Talking: All conversations should be withheld until non-musical intervals such as during audience applause, logistical relocation of performers between works, and intermission.
 Even whispering can be detrimental to the auditory experience of those in close proximity.

-COUGHING - In every audience, it seems there are those who will need to cough some time during the concert.
+Coughing: In every audience, it seems there are those who will need to cough some time during the concert.
 When possible, try to hold a cough until the time period between movements or complete works.
-Often concerts are recorded for future use, and noticeable coughing can render a recording unusable for certain purposes.
-If one must cough, it is best to try to reduce the noise with a handkerchief, sleeve, or other muffling tool.
+Concerts are often recorded for future use, and noticeable coughing can render a recording unusable for certain purposes.
+If one must cough, it is best to try to reduce the noise with a handkerchief, sleeve, or another muffling tool.
 If one or two coughs elevate to an extended struggle, the suffering individual should remove himself or herself as unobtrusively as possible until the problem subsides.

-CELL PHONES, PAGERS, AND OTHER NOISE-MAKING ELECTRONIC DEVICES - All noise-emitting electronic devices should be turned off before the beginning of a concert.
-Should an audience member receive an emergency message by text or other method, that recipient should not respond from inside the concert hall, even by text.
-Instead it is best to wait until intermission or the end of the concert.
+Cell Phones, Pagers, and Other Noise-Making Electronic Devices: All noise-emitting electronic devices should be turned off before the beginning of a concert.
+Should an audience member receive an emergency message by text or another method, that recipient should not respond from inside the concert hall, even by text.
+Instead, it is best to wait until intermission or the end of the concert.
 If a quick response to an emergency is unavoidable, the audience member should follow the previously stated etiquette for leaving the concert hall and respond only after exiting.